pypa/pypa.io/source/specifications.rst

-For package index interfaces, major updates are handled as either Process or Standards Track PEPs targeting the Python Package Index as the reference implemetation.
+For package index interfaces, major updates are handled as either Process or Standards Track PEPs targeting the Python Package Index as the reference implementation.
 All such PEPs that introduce backwards incompatible changes are required to define a suitable transition plan for affected software publishers and tool developers.